rmarting/kafka-clients-sb-sample/README.md

 $ oc get route kafka-clients-sb-sample -o jsonpath='{.spec.host}'
 ```

-There is two groups to manage a topic from a Kafka Cluster.
+There are two groups to manage a topic from a Kafka Cluster.

 * **Producer**: Send messages to a topic
 * **Consumer**: Consume messages from a topic